rdave8/special-ops/README.md

 # Special Ops

-Perpetual options built on Uniswap V4
+Perpetual options built on Uniswap V4, using Fhenix and Eigenlayer